 Fortunately, not all of these problems are going to require an in-depth repair.
 For example, there could be an issue with the way your food has been stored.
 You might need to adjust the way your items are arranged to fix the problem.

 For example, if you have a lot of items that contain a lot of moisture, this could be increasing the moisture content in the interior of the freezer.
-In addition, if you have too many items resting against the back wall of the freezer, moisture could be collecting on the back of the appliance.
-Then, it flows down the wall of the appliance, leaking out the back.

 If you want to put a stop to this problem, you have to change the way your items are arranged.
 That way, you don’t have to worry about so much moisture building up inside your freezer.